Tomiinek/MultiWOZ_Evaluation/README.md

 <h1 align="center">MultiWOZ Context-to-Response Evaluation</h1>

-<h2 align="center">Standardized and easy to use Inform, Success, BLEU score</h2>
+<h3 align="center">Standardized and easy to use Inform, Success, BLEU score</h3>

 <p>&nbsp;</p>

 _______

-TODO: short description
+Easy-to-use scripts for standardized evaluation of response generation on the MultiWOZ benchmark.
+This repository contains an implementation of the MultiWOZ database with fuzzy matching, functions for normalization of slot names and values, and a careful implementation of the BLEU score and Inform & Succes rates.

 # Usage